hanchoong-redis/redisvl-semantic-routing-benchmarking/README.md

 1. Passing lower dimensions and higher batch-sizes to the OpenAIVectorizer
 2. Adding batch routing to the SemanticRouter
 3. Batch embedding for threshold optimizer
+4. L2 Normalization applied to vectorizer
+5. Strings

 ## Ideas
-1. Chunk reference texts, embed chunks
+1. Chunk reference texts, embed chunks, aggregate inverse distances of all chunks per text - take minimum.
+No improvement.

 # Results